chrisnoonan98675/site/xl-release/concept/xl-release-licensing.markdown

 To renew your license using a license file that you download from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/), replace the license file in the `XL_RELEASE_SERVER_HOME/conf` directory with the new file.

-To renew your license using a license key, click the gear icon in the top right corner in XL Release, select **Renew license**, and enter the new license key.
+To renew your license using a license key you must have the [Admin global permission](/xl-release/how-to/configure-permissions.html).
+Click the gear icon in the top right corner in XL Release, select **Renew license**, and enter the new license key.

 If you are using XL Release version 7.5 or earlier and you want to renew your license using a license key, go to **Help** > **About** in XL Release, click **Renew license**, and enter the new license key.